smendes09/dropbox-to-shopify-image-tool/README.md

 ## 💬 Support

-For questions or feedback, contact the Digital Experience Manager.
+For questions or feedback, contact the Digital Experience Manager or reach out via the #automation-support Slack channel.